SofiaValan/youtube-visualizations-forecasting/README.md

 * Basic metrics: impressions, clicks, CTR, cost, CPV (cost per visualization)
 * Interaction metrics: likes gained, shares gained, subscribers gained, visualization hours gained, engagement rate.
 * Performance metrics: video quantile reproduction (25%, 50%, 75%, 100%)

+### Step 3: The Exploratory Data Analysis

+In this step, I am going to answer some questions that can be useful to understand better the data before running any Machine Learning model.

+Some of the questions selected are:

+* How our target audiences behave?
+Is there any correlation between them?
+* Based on our target variables, what are the videos that performed the best?
+What characteristics have those videos?
+* Which periods of time bring us more subscribers and visualization hours?
+Yearly, monthly, weekly.
+* How Google Ads helped to accomplish our target goals?
+* After the paid campaigns were stopped, did the performance of the videos get worse?
+What happened after three months?